Pinellas County DUI Defense

 Pinellas / St. Petersburg / Clearwater DUI Lawyers

-welcome to florida highway sign blue sky palm treesA DUI arrest is always a difficult and stressful experience.
-However, a DUI arrest that occurs while you are visiting the St. Petersburg / Clearwater area from out of town or on vacation can be particularly troubling.
-Once you have returned home, you are likely to experience frustration with the dilemma of having to deal with your “long distance” Pinellas county criminal court obligations.
-You may also have a multitude of questions regarding your driving privilege, both in Florida and at home.
+Florida DUI Arrests for Out of State DriversA DUI arrest is understandably a difficult and stressful experience.
+However, a DUI arrest that occurs while you are visiting the St. Petersburg / Clearwater area from out of town, can be particularly troubling.
+Once you have returned home, you are likely to experience frustration with the dilemma of now having to comply with your “long distance” Pinellas County criminal court obligations.
+It is likely that you also have a multitude of questions regarding your driving privilege.
+The highly rated attorneys in our office routinely represent persons who are charged with a crime when visiting Florida on vacation.

-We Can Often Handle Your DUI Case without Your Need to Return to Pinellas County
+We may be able to Handle Your DUI Case without Your Need to Return to Pinellas County

 “Double Trouble” for Out of State Drivers Charged with a Florida DUI

-Out of state drivers charged with a Florida DUI risk losing their driving privileges both in Florida and back in their home state.
+An out of state driver charged with a Pinellas DUI risks losing their driving privileges both in Florida and back in their home state.
 As you will discover, even though your driver’s license was issued by a State other than Florida, the Florida DHSMV will still seek an “administrative suspension” of your driving privilege.
-Although this suspension will originate in Florida, there is a high probability of the suspension getting forwarded to your home state as well.
+Although this suspension will originate in Florida, there is a high probability of the suspension being forwarded to your home state as well.

 A system known as The National Driver Registry (NDR) provides 45 member states with a method for honoring all driver license suspensions issued by sister states.
-As a result, it is quite likely that a Florida administrative driver’s license suspension will follow you home.
+As a result, if you have a Florida DUI arrest with out of state license, it could likely result in a Florida administrative driver’s license suspension following you home.

 Time is of the Essence in Protecting Your Rights and Privilege to Drive!